nadaa/reposFetch/README.md

 ```
 ## Run

-You need first to aquire a GitHub token from
+You need first to acquire a GitHub token from https://github.com/settings/tokens

-and paste it in the file
+and paste the value in the key gitToken in config/config.py file.
 ```
 node server.js
 ```
-If it went well, you can find the app up and running at http://localhost:8000
+If it went well, you can find the app up and run at http://localhost:8000

 ## API Test
 ```